Tosoks67/SALG-Application-/README.md

 The process itself is quite simple.

-The space labelled `Note: ` will always contain your Permament Note.
-You can modify the text however you want.
+The space labelled `Note: ` will always be autofilled with your Permament Note.
+You can modify it however you want.

 You just need to fill the start and end hour and minute. ***(You can use arrows to move between the input boxes; 2 characters maximum for each box)***